senyosimpson/blog/blog/content/posts/clojure-learnings.md

 ### Referential Transparency

 Referential transparency is when a function can be replaced with the value it returns without changing the program's behaviour.
 This is dependent on the fact that functions are *pure*.
 Breaking function purity breaks referential transparency.
-The main advantages it brings are that it makes code easier to reason about, test, refactor and optimize.
+The main advantage it brings is that it makes code easier to reason about, test, refactor and optimize.
 A simple example of a referentially transparent function is an addition function

 ```clojure
 (defn add [a b]